 A little swelling could be ordinary water retention due to inactivity, or it could indicate life-threatening disorders.
 Checking in with your physician is the best way to rule out causes that would require immediate treatment.
-If the doctors cannot find a cause they can treat, visiting Advanced Health and Physical Medicine should be your next step.
+If the doctors cannot find a cause they can treat, visiting Advanced Health and Rehabilitation Center should be your next step.
 Our diagnostic programs will determine if diabetic complications or nerve compression are some of the culprits behind the mysterious swelling.

 Many people diagnosed with neuropathy choose to live with the pain, numbness and swelling of their limbs rather than seeking treatment.
 Doing nothing could threaten your overall health, as limbs that are losing sensitivity and becoming swollen usually become injured at a much higher rate due to accidents you cannot easily feel.
 Millions of diabetic patients destroy the bones in their feet or develop wounds on their extremities that will not heal due to neuropathy.
 Treating the limbs to reduce swelling and restore feeling will help you avoid the small injuries that could eventually damage your hands and feet enough to require amputation.